 Regardless if we are over-compressing because of misalignment or simply because we feel we need to, the side effects of over-compression are overwhelming.
 We have created several video animations illustrating the effects.
 In the first video, we show the effect of the rubber ridge sticking inside the flow path.
 Over a longer period of exposure to steam (SIP) and product flow, the gasket weakens and parts will eventually break out.
 And where do they go?

 The gasket ridge that we discussed has a dramatic effect on the flow performance of a system.
 Each ridge is creating a pressure drop, imagine the effect of a cascade of connections.
 The video below illustrates the effect of 5 connections with a 2 mm gasket ridge, gravity drop of 10L water.

 The above video is purely a visualization of what is happening inside the pipework, the fact that it took twice as long to empty the 10L chamber explains the devastating effect of over-compression.

-In the two video´s below a more scientific approach looking at a cascade of perfect connections with no intrusion in the flow path, and the second one with the over-compression scenario.
+In the two video´s below a more scientific approach looks at a cascade of perfect connections with no intrusion in the flow path, and the second one with the over-compression scenario.